pedestal/pedestal/guides/documentation/service-interceptors.md

 ## Definition

 An interceptor is one instance of an Interceptor record or a map with :enter, :leave, :pause, :resume, and :error keys.
-An interceptor-fn is a function which returns an interceptor.
+An interceptorfn is a function which returns an interceptor.

-Pedestal includes macros for defining interceptors, and for defining interceptor-fns.
+Pedestal includes macros for defining interceptors, and for defining interceptorfns.
 These macros are conveniences for attaching a symbolic name and docstring to an interceptor.

 There are functions and macros for constructing interceptors that deal